 I stumbled across a +45 minute podcast from the Royal Society of Arts yesterday which is highly entertaining, in a quantitative sort of way.
 The speaker that night was none other than Nassim Taleb, author of Fooled by Randomness and The Black Swan.
 It's a fantastic listen to, especially when he talks about something called "Black Swan positive."

-The more interesting BSE's are the positive ones, these are the eureka type events which transform our daily lives into something better.
+Do Black Swan Events need to negative?
+No, they can be positive too.
+Those are the more interesting BSEs because they are the eureka-type events that transform our daily lives into something better.
 An example that comes to mind is the discovery of penicillin, which was completely by accident!

 According to Nassim, you should invest in companies that are BS-positive because it limits your downside risk and leverages your upside.
 That's great advice but the trick is finding these companies and then paying a cheap price for them!